nicoxmcd/nicolexan/README.md

 - 👋 Hi, I’m Nicole!
 - 💻 B.E.
 Computer Engineering (Concentration in Network Security) @ Stevens Institute of Technology
-- 💼 DevOps Engineer for Development Services Team & the AWS Cloud Infra Engineer for our new product team @ SPHERE Technology Solutions
+- 💼 Cloud DevOps Engineer for the Development Services Team @ SPHERE Technology Solutions
 - 👀 Currently learning so much at my position about networking and security in AWS!
 - ☁️ My DevSecOps project, ExerQ, focuses on utilizing AWS to deploy a web-app to output workout routines
 - 🌱 I'm focused on growing my AWS skills and learning Terraform and automation